gabrielgasp/GabrielGasp/README.md

 My name is <b>Gabriel Gaspar</b>.
 </p>
 <p align="left" >
-I'm a Brazilian full-stack web developer (though my ❤️ lies with backend)<br />
+I'm a Brazilian full-stack web developer (though my ❤️ lies with backend).<br />
 As tech-lover since childhood, I believe that programming is the closest thing we have to superpowers.<br />
 That's why I'm always trying to make a positive impact on people's lives through my skills.
 <br /><br />